1Birdo/Vox3.0_UART/README.md

 This is purely for educational purposes.
 While it's unlikely that a highly proprietary device from a major corporate ISP would have vulnerabilities, it's not unhead of.
 Worth a shot, right? 🤷

+(I am currently working of the GoFlood Project still but still changning to have different projects and explore different Areas, I got some other Projects in the background still in production and working on, like my Metrics Dashboard for Developers via SDK's / Requests.  ![Dashboard][https://dashboard.birdo.uk/])

 ## 📷 Preview
 ### UART Access Example: